 By Katie Wilson

-We also put a spotlight on the top travel trends for 2022 and beyond, from a rise in bookings to lakeside destinations to Brits venturing out for adventures after dark.
+Here we highlight the emerging UK destinations for the year ahead and put a spotlight on the top travel trends to know about now, from a rise in bookings to lakeside destinations to Brits venturing out for adventures after dark.

 We may earn a small commission from some of the retailers if you click on links in this article, but we don’t allow this to influence our recommendations.

 Work from anywhere

 With employers more flexible than ever, and some letting staff work from home permanently, there’s never been a better time to ‘work from anywhere’.